E-Government in South Korea: Building the infrastructure for E-government (1980s–1990s)

-Full-scale implementation of E-Government (2000–Present)
+Full-scale implementation of E-Government (2000–2020)

 With the inauguration of the Kim Dae-jung administration in 1998, the official government homepage went online and Internet-based civil services, such as real estate registration, became available.
 Presidential executive orders for appointing CIOs in the public sector and guidelines for sharing administrative information were established as well.
-In 1999 a comprehensive E-Government implementation plan was created, while civil services based on integrated civil application information system and comprehensive statistical information system were introduced.
+In 1999 a comprehensive E-Government implementation plan was created, while civil services based on integrated civil application information systems and comprehensive statistical information systems were introduced.

-By 2001, halfway into the term of the Kim Dae-jung administration, South Korea passed the first comprehensive legislation on E-Government, the "Promotion of Digitalization of Administrative Work for E-Government Realization Act".
+By 2001, halfway into the term of the Kim Dae-Jung administration, South Korea passed the first comprehensive legislation on E-Government, the "Promotion of Digitalization of Administrative Work for E-Government Realization Act".
 The SCEG began work in February of the same year, holding 12 executive and two general meetings where detailed plans for implementation, as well as funding for the 11 newly selected key E-Government projects, listed in (Table 1), were drawn up and reported to the President on 7 May 2001.

-With the inauguration of Participatory Government under President Roh Moo-hyun from 2002, policies for E-Government became focused on ways to extend informatization.
+With the inauguration of Participatory Government under President Roh Moo-hyun in 2002, policies for E-Government became focused on ways to extend informatization.
 The former PCGI was restructured into PCGID (Presidential Committee on Government Innovation and Decentralization), encompassing E-Government, administrative reform, fiscal and tax reform, and decentralization.
 From each of the sub-committees in charge of these areas, implementation plans centered on the presidential agenda were announced as Roadmap tasks.

 For e-governance, the "Participatory Government's Vision and Direction of E-Government" was announced in May 2003, and the "E-Government Roadmap" based on the vision of realizing the "World's Best Open E-Government" was released in August of the same year.
-The roadmap is divided into four areas, 10 agenda, 31 tasks and managed in terms of 45 detailed subtasks.
-It sets specific targets, including: to increase online public services to 85%; to attain a top 10 ranking in the world for business support competitiveness; to reduce visits for civil service applicants to 3 per year; and to raise the utilization rate of E-Government programs to 60%.
+The roadmap is divided into four areas, 10 agenda, 31 tasks, and managed in terms of 45 detailed sub tasks.
+It sets specific targets, including: increasing online public services to 85%; attaining a top 10 ranking in the world for business support competitiveness; reducing visits for civil service applicants to 3 per year; and raising the utilization rate of E-Government programs to 60%.